Sugarcoder/Sweet-Tweets-V1/README.md

 # Sweet Tweets v1

-This is a simple Twitter application with the ability to read tweets.
+This is a Twitter application with the ability to read tweets.

 ## Features: